chaturay/serverless-artillery/README.md

 </details>

 # Before running serverless-artillery
-Serverless-artillery needs to _deploy_ assets like [load generating Lambda function](#load-generating-lambda-function-on-aws) to AWS, _invoke_ the function to run the tests and _remove_ these assets from AWS when not needed.
+Serverless-artillery needs to _deploy_ assets like [load generator Lambda function](#load-generator-lambda-function-on-aws) to AWS, _invoke_ the function to run the tests and _remove_ these assets from AWS when not needed.
 Hence you need an AWS account and setup credentials with which to deploy, invoke and remove the assets from AWS.

 ## Setup for Nordstrom Technology
 If you are a **_Nordstrom_** engineer, please see the page titled **_`Serverless Artillery - Nordstrom Technology Setup`_** in **Confluence** and follow the instructions there.